bnossum/midgetv/README.md

 around 10.
 Unaligned word/hword load/store instructions must be performed in software and is really slow.
 CSR instructions are implemented partly in microcode, but mostly in software; slow!
 Interrupt response is also slow.
+The privilege mode of midgetv is always *machine-mode*.

 ## Overall goals and results